CREATE Board of Directors

 Corrie Rebecca Block, Ph.D., Recording Secretary

-Corrie Rebecca Block, Ph.D., received her doctorate from the Department of Educational Policy Studies and Evaluation at the University of Kentucky.
-She holds a Master of Arts in Teaching as well as a Bachelor of Arts in History with a minor in Sociology.
-She is an Associate Professor of Policy Studies, Measurement and Evaluation in the School of Education at Bellarmine University.
+Corrie Rebecca Block, Ph.D., is an Associate Professor of Policy Studies, Measurement and Evaluation in the School of Education at Bellarmine University and a Senior Fellow at the Pegasus Institute.
+She earned her doctorate from the Department of Educational Policy Studies and Evaluation at the University of Kentucky.
+And, holds a Master of Arts in Teaching as well as a Bachelor of Arts in History with a minor in Sociology.

 Dr. Jacqueline S. Craven

 Jacqueline Craven is an associate professor in the Department of Teacher Education at Delta State University.
 Her scholarly interests are multifarious and emanate from the sociology of education as well as the social contexts of education and mixed-research methodologies.
 She has conducted research with diverse ages and populations in elementary, secondary, and post-secondary schools throughout Mississippi for more than ten years on a variety of topics and is most interested in researchers’ fidelity to ethical practices and implementation.
 Dr. Craven regularly reviews articles and abstracts for Taylor & Francis' Action in Teacher Education, Delta State University's Delta Journal of Education, American Educational Research Association (AERA) divisions B, C, D, & G, the Mid-South Educational Research Association (MSERA), and Sage Publications.
 She has presented work at AERA, International Literacy Association (formerly LRA), CREATE, National Science Foundation Joint Annual Meeting (NSF-JAM), and MSERA among others, and now serves in multiple capacities as the DSU doctoral program coordinator.
 As such, she advises all doctoral candidates throughout the program, leads & evaluates doctoral curriculum in accordance with CAEP and other professional accrediting bodies, and serves on and chairs DSU doctoral dissertations on an ongoing basis.

 Dr. Kevin Eakes